bcgov/digital-talent/apps/www/src/app/(public pages)/learn/hiring-managers/cross-ministry-hiring.md

 {% /icon-list %}

-## Matching candidates and Opportunities manager time commitments {% #hiring-manager-time-commitments %}
+## Matching candidates and opportunities {% #matching-candidates-and-opportunities %}

 We have a candidate-driven matching process.
 Candidates are presented with offers, based on their preferred location, and hiring managers applied preferred skillset in competition ranked order.